Skip to content

 4. CloudDevs

-CloudDevs offers a curated roster of senior developers and designers from Latin America and Europe, focusing on the top 5% of applicants.
+CloudDevs offers a curated roster of senior developers and designers from Latin America and Europe, focusing on the top 1% of applicants.
 The platform is known for its remarkable speed, promising candidate matches within 24 hours.
-Its main draw is a simple, flat-rate pricing model that eliminates bidding wars and provides US-based companies with affordable, time-zone-aligned senior talent.
+In 2026, CloudDevs moved away from a single flat rate to a flexible $45-$75/hr range based on stack and seniority, while maintaining its pay-as-you-go model with no minimum commitment.

-• Fast Matching: Candidates are presented within a day of request.
+• Fast Matching: Candidates are presented within 24 hours of request.

 • Time-Zone Friendly: Talent from LATAM/EU aligns well with US working hours.